-Barbe-Coke Shredded Chicken is the perfect tailgate food.
-I used my Crock Pot to cook boneless, skinless chicken breasts in Coca-Cola.
+When I originally created this at-home tailgate article, it was to promote Coca-Cola.
+I used this recipe to make Barbe-Coke Shredded Chicken.
+The day before the tailgate, I used my Crock Pot to cook boneless, skinless chicken breasts in Coca-Cola.
 Once they were done, I used my Kitchen-Aid to shred the chicken (yes, it really works) and refrigerated overnight.
 On the day of the tailgate, I just warmed the chicken with a mixture of barbecue sauce and Coke in the Crock Pot.

 - 1 Can Coca-Cola

 - 2.5 Cups Barbecue Sauce